jw3126/Setfield.jl/paper/paper.md

 In the Julia programming language [@Julia-2017], some objects are *mutable* (`Array`, `mutable struct`, `...`), while others are *immutable* (`Tuple`, `struct`, `...`).
 Neither is strictly better than the other in every situation.
 However, *immutability* usually leads to code that is easier to reason about, for both humans and compilers.
-And therefore less buggy and more performant programs.
+Which means less buggy and more performant programs.
 One convenience with mutability is, that it makes updating objects very simple:

 `spaceship.captain.name = "Julia"`

 The analogous operation in the immutable case is to create a copy of `spaceship`, with just the captains name changed to "Julia".
-This operation is sometimtes called functional update.
+This operation is sometimes called functional update.
 Just think for a moment, how would you do achieve this?
-It is a non trivial problem and there are many approaches.
-Both in Julia [@MutabilitiesPackage] and other languages [@HaskellLens; @ClojureSpecter; @ImmutableJS].
+It is a non trivial problem and there are many approaches, both in Julia [@JuliaPR21912] and other languages [@HaskellLens; @ClojureSpecter; @ImmutableJS].

 The `Setfield.jl` package provides one solution to this problem.
 Namely it allows the user to specify a functional update using the same syntax as in a mutable setting.
 The only syntactic difference is the `@set` macro in front: